cindy-hsin/CS5610_Quiz2_ShoppingCart/README.md

-# Stater Code for Quiz 2
+# Implementing An Ordering Page - Starter Code for Quiz 2
 Congrats!
 Your family's farm business is currently going well and it is time for you to apply your web skills to help build a web page for this rapidly growing business!

  You are asked to create a simple ordering web page.
 As part of the development team, you only need to fulfill two simple functions of the page: <strong>adding items to cart</strong> and <strong>removing items from cart</strong>.
 Try your best to finish that!